MUSKINGUM COUNTY

 Notes About Existing Stations...

-Dresden (CA&C) - According to a Keystone Magazine article in 1994, this station was constructed from the members of a covered bridge.
+Dresden (CA&C) - According to a Keystone Magazine article in 1994 (Winter Edition, Volume 27, Number 4), this station was constructed from the members of a covered bridge.
 Clay Street was formerly Railroad Street and the PRR tracks used to run down the center of the street.
+The CA&C had trackage rights to this station on the C&MV from Trinway through Zanesville to New Lexington.

 Philo (B&O) - The passenger and freight stations were originally on the east side of Front Street between 1st Street and James Street in Philo.
 The railroad planed to have the station burned by the fire department, but a local property owner was able to secure it from the railroad for free and had it moved out to his property on SR-376 in the 1980s or 1990s.